 - Decorate (optional)

 - 11. For a marbled top, work quickly while the ganache is still fluid.
 Fill a parchment pastry cone with the melted milk chocolate.
 Pipe thin lines 1/4 to 1/2 inch apart across the ganache.
 Draw a toothpick (or cake tester) back and forth through the chocolate and ganache to create a marbled pattern.

 - 12. Set the pan in the refrigerator for 1 1/2 to 2 hours, or until the ganache is firm enough to cleanly cut.
 (Do not overchill or the brownies will harden.)

 - 13. Remove the brownies from the pan in one block by gently pulling up on the foil overhang, and place directly on a cutting board.
 Remove all foil and trim any uneven edges before cutting the block into 1 3/4- to 2-inch squares.
 For the neatest cuts, slice the bars while the ganache is firm and wipe the knife clean with a warm, damp cloth between slices.
 Serve at room temperature.
 Store unglazed brownies at room temperature up to 4 to 5 days.
 Keep them covered (and uncut) in the pan until ready to glaze.
 Once glazed, the brownies must be refrigerated.
 (The glaze is perishable.)
 Because the brownie layer will harden if refrigerated too long, the glaze is best applied 1 1/2 to 2 hours before serving.
 The brownies will be softest and most flavorful if served at room temperature.

 Hungry for more?
 Chow down on these:

-Raspberry-Truffle Brownie Bars Recipe © 2009 Julie M. Usher.
+Raspberry-Truffle Brownie Bars Recipe © 2009 Julia M. Usher.
 Photo © 2009 Steve Adams.
 All rights reserved.